 Augmented Reality Microscope

 Augmented Reality Microscopy (ARM) offers a new path to digital pathology.
-By removing the need to use expensive and time-consuming scanners to acquire an image prior to digital analysis, ARM offers a cost-effective solution for accessing digital pathology applications directly within your microscope.
+By removing the need to use expensive and time-consuming scanners to acquire an image prior to digital analysis, ARM offers a cost-effective solution for accessing and displaying digital pathology applications directly within your microscope.

 Augmenting the Pathology Workflow